 Situated across the street from the bed & breakfast we were staying at, are the ruins of the majestic Grannagh Castle.

 Tradition says that the Castle was built during the 14th century.
-It is a typical Norman style castle, with a courtyard enclosed by battlemented curtain walls and towers in each corner.
-Three corner towers are joined by a curtain wall.
-A large square keep in the north-west corner was added in the 15th century.
+It is a typical style castle for the time period it was built.
+Essentially towers in each corner connected by curtain walls.
+A large square keep in the north-west corner was added during the 15th century.

 Tales describe a tunnel designed to keep the fortifications supplied with food and water during a siege, going from the castle under the river Suir over to the opposite shore.
 Many believe prisoners were held in the tunnel and condemned men were hung there.